rolling-scopes-school/tasks/stage1/tasks/simon-says/README.md

 - Unexpected errors in the console (the deduction is only allowed once for each distinct kind of error): `-10 per error`
 - Feedback messages displayed in page do not disappear when the user clicks the “Repeat the sequence” (if still present and enabled)/"Next" or "New game" buttons: `-10`
 - Feedback messages displayed as separate popups/dialogs do not have a closing button, or the interaction with the page is not disabled when the message is displayed: `-10`
+- More than one key at a time is highlighted when guessing the sequence: `-10`
 - The symbols that are not part of the current difficulty level are not ignored: `-20`
 - Upper and lower case letters are not treated as the same symbol: `-20`
 - Once the answer is detected as correct or incorrect, the application still handles new user input on virtual or physical keyboards: `-20`
+- Hiding and displaying additional elements cause the main elements to shift or move: `-20`
 - The sequence is not **randomly generated** for each new round and/or the two new symbols are simply added to the previous sequence: `-50`
 - The app is not supported at the requested width (desktop _1440px <= width_, tablet _768px <= width < 1440px_ and mobile _360px <= width < 768px_) (e.g., DOM elements overlap, disappear, etc.): `-50`
 - `window.location.reload` is used to restart the game when it's over: `-50`